-Provide 2014-2015 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available:
+Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$37,870 \$37,870
+Tuition: \$39,840 \$39,840

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$37,870 \$37,870
+Tuition:

 G1 REQUIRED FEES: \$760 \$760

 G1 ROOM AND BOARD:

-(on-campus) \$10,710 \$10,710
+(on-campus) \$11,140 \$11,140

 G1 ROOM ONLY:

-(on-campus) \$5,700 \$5,700
+(on-campus) \$5,930

 G1 BOARD ONLY:

-(on-campus meal plan) \$5,010 \$5,010
+(on-campus meal plan) \$5,210

-G1 Comprehensive tuition and room ar nd board fee (if your

-college cannot provide separate tui tion and room and
+G1 Comprehensive tuition and room college cannot provide separate t board fees):

-board fees): \$49,340

 G1 Other:

+31

-G2 Minimum Maximum
+G1 G2 Minimum Maximum

+G2 Number of credits per term a stud stated full-time tuition lent can take for the Minimum Maximum

-G2 Number of credits per term a stude nt can take for the
+G2 G2 Number of credits per term a stud lent can take for the Minimum Maximum

+G2 G2 G3 Number of credits per term a stud

-stated full-time tuition 12
+G2 G2 G3 G3 Number of credits per term a stud stated full-time tuition No

-G3 Yes No

-G3 study (e.g., х

-sophomore, junior, senior)? ~
+G2 G2 G3 G3 G3 Number of credits per term a stud stated full-time tuition Do tuition and fees vary by year of sophomore, junior, senior)? f study (e.g., Yes No X

+G2 G2 G3 G3 G4 G4 Number of credits per term a stud stated full-time tuition Do tuition and fees vary by year of sophomore, junior, senior)? f study (e.g., Yes No X No

+G2 Number of credits per term a stud stated full-time tuition Do tuition and fees vary by year of sophomore, junior, senior)? f study (e.g., Yes No X No